WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 ### The Requirements of Smart Signatures

 Because smart signatures offer increased complexity over simple signatures, care must be taken to ensure that the complexity does not overpower the security of either the signatures or the systems that they’re running upon.
-To ensure this, we list six suggested requirements that must be met by smart signature systems:
+To ensure this, six  requirements are lsited, as suggestions for smart signature systems:

 1.  ***Composable.*** The increased complexity of smart signatures requires that they be built using some sort of programming language.
 However, the language itself must remain simple, with complexity built up from a constrained set of operations.
 This ensures the security of the signature language.